Star Larvae Hypothesis

 Complexity Theory and the Retrieval of Vitalism

-new science of complexity, or complex systems theory, retrieves
+science of complexity, or complex systems theory, repackages

 the discarded doctrine of vitalism.
 Complexity theory assigns to nature

 construct complex structures and processes spontaneously.

 is undergoing a de-volution.
 It is backtracking.
 Scientists

 are reviving ways of thinking about nature that they previously had abandoned

 among the old notions being revived is nature's